 2. Henry b~1813?

 - In his 1817 will, Henry Lowe Hall left 141 acres of land, part of a tract called Partnership and part of a tract called The Manor Land, to Dolly Mullen.
-The land adjoined the dwelling place of Basil Mullin (but I don’t know which Basil).
+The land adjoined the dwelling place of Basil Mullin, who owned 100 acres also described as part of Partnership.
 After her death, the land was to pass to her son, Henry Mullen.

 - He also left to Dolly Mullen “two young Negroes, one called John and the other Aaron,” along with one bay mare called Nell, her new colt about six years old, one horse called Grant, three milk cows, and two yearlings.
-The name “John” has been written over and corrected in the will, and the estate inventory identifies these two young people as Jane and Aaron.
+The name “John” has been written over and corrected in the will, and the estate inventory identifies these two young people as Jane and Aaron, though it is believed from other documents that John/Jane was actually Joan–an uncommon name among the enslaved, but found in families enslaved by the Halls.

-- Hall’s executors betrayed his wishes and sold all the property meant for Dolly and Henry Mullen, including Jane and Aaron.
+- Hall’s executors betrayed his wishes and sold all the property meant for Dolly and Henry Mullen, including Joan and Aaron.
 The probate court ordered them to reimburse Dolly and Henry for the value of “articles returned in the inventory & afterwards sold,” to a sum of $1,113.45.

 - On 15 August 1860, the National Daily Intelligencer ran a notice to creditors of Dolly Mullen’s estate, signed by “Basil Mullen, Executor.”